7.5 Documented Information | CONTROL OF DOCUMENTED INFORMATION

 A record on the other hand can be in a wide variety of formats.
 While standardization is almost never a bad idea, standardization within records is not as critical as standardization within our documents.
 A document when copied and filled out becomes a record.
 The requirements for records are less stringent than they are for a document.

-Note: documents of external origin are still subject to the same document control requirements.
+Note: Documents of external origin are still subject to the same document control requirements.
 Examples include the ISO standards themselves, customer license agreements or specifications.

 Documented information of external origin determined by the organization to be necessary for the